xaxxon/MeteorRestTutorial/tutorial.md

 In Meteor.methods, `this` is set to an object which includes `this.userId`, the alphanumeric database ID representing the user making the call.
 It's `null` if the user isn't logged in.

-Let's use this to store the user when creating a blog entry by adding a single line in `server/server.coffee`
+Let's use this to store the user when creating a blog entry by adding a single line to our Meteor.methods in `server/server.coffee`

 ```coffeescript
 	create_post: (title, body)->